natashaDian/Task__Management/README.md

 4. Start mongoDB locally (here i use mongodb-community@7.0 please check yours) bash this :
    `brew services start mongodb-community@7.0`
-5. Run the server by write this in your terminal : npm run dev Server will runs at : `http://localhost:4000`
+5. Run the server by write this in your terminal : npm run dev<br>
+   Server will runs at : `http://localhost:4000`

 ## API Documentation